 I don't believe revolution would be successful now, but only because the revolters would be far less than even 1% of the population; even most anarchists don't seem like they'd be involved.
 And that's if we assume no one declines to participate out of fear rather than out of ideological opposition.

 One thing I've always been frustrated with conservative minarchists about is how openly they talk about how the purpose of the second amendment was to enable the people to revolt, how they realize the US government is far worse than King George ever was, how they're fully aware that 99% of what it does is unconstitutional, but still think it would be murder to kill cops or politicians.
-My diagnosis is that their talk is a sort of venting they use to quiet the good in them so they don't end up admitting to themselves that there's no difference between a cop and a stormtrooper.
+My diagnosis is that their talk about tyranny is a sort of venting they use to quiet the good in them so they don't end up admitting to themselves that there's no difference between a cop and a stormtrooper.
 It's shocking that even most anarchists are the same way... although anarchists usually admit there's no difference, but in practice still judge as if there is.

 Larken Rose has some has some excellent further reading on this.